StableCredit/stable-credit/README.md

 Network members are granted access to credit by network operators via the `AccessManager` contract.
 Operators are responsible curating healthy network participation.

 In order to stabalize networks, members pay transaction fees that are deposited into the `ReservePool` contract.
-The `ReservePool` insures a given network's default rate by storing a reserve of fee tokens.
+The `ReservePool` insures a given network's projected default rate by storing a reserve of reference tokens.
 These tokens are used to reimburse members for removing credits from circulation that are no longer backed by member debt.
 The reserve has three major components: a reserve balance used to reimburse network credit defaults, a withdrawable operator balance, and a swap sink used as a medium for future cross network credit swaps.

 The `RiskManager` contract is responsible for altering network configurations to stabalize the currency.
 Risk mitigation configurations include a target reserve to debt ratio (stored in the `ReservePool`), and fee rates (stored in the `FeeManager` contract).